 - Resets all form widgets to their default values.

-<button> element can take a
+<button> element itself.
+This can take a

-type attribute to mimic these three input types.
+<input> types mentioned above.
 The main difference between the two is that actual

-<button> elements are much more stylable.
+<button> elements are much easier to style.

 image input type also renders as a button.
 We'll cover that later too.